learn-co-curriculum/react-hooks-redux-action-creators/README.md

 }
 ```

-So in the above function, we can imagine generating actions with different payload properties depending on what we pass to to the addTodo function.
+So in the above function, we can imagine generating actions with different payload properties depending on what we pass to the addTodo function.

 ```javascript
 addTodo('buy groceries');